CARL PERKINS-WHOLE LOTTA SHAKIN’, KING OF ROCK, GREATEST HITS AND ON TOP.

 This was Blue Suede Shoes, which Carl Perkins wrote in autumn 1955.
 When he completed the song, which was recorded on December ’19th’ 1955.
 Little did Carl Perkins know that it would change his life forevermore.
 When January Blue Suede Shoes was released on January the ‘1st’ 1956, it gave Carl Perkins the biggest hit of his career.
 It reached number one on the US Billboard Country charts, two on the US Billboard 100 and three on the US R&B charts.
 For Carl Perkins this was a game-changer.

 It should’ve been, but disaster struck after a show in Norfolk, Virginia on March ’21st’ 1956.
 The Perkins Brothers Band was heading for New York, where they were due to appear on Perry Como’s NBC-TV show the following day.
 However, the car that The Perkins Brothers Band was travelling in hit the back of a pickup truck, and landed int a ditch containing about a foot of water.
 Carl Perkins was lying facedown in the water until his drummer WS Holland rescued him.
 Carl Perkins had fractured three vertebrae in his neck, a broken collar-bone, and lacerations all over his body and lay unconscious for a day.
-His brother Jay Perkins fractured his neck and suffered various internal injuries, and never fully recovered, and died two years later in 1958.
-Sadly, the driver of the pickup truck was declared dead at the scene of the accident.
+His brother Jay Perkins fractured his neck and suffered various internal injuries.
+Sadly, he never fully recovered and died two years later in 1958.
+The driver of the pickup truck was declared dead at the scene of the accident.
 March ’21st’ 1956 was a day that Carl Perkins would never forget.

 It was only later that Carl Perkins discovered, that Sam Phillips was going to present with gold disc for Blue Suede Shoes Perry Como’s NBC-TV show.
 Blue Suede Shoes had sold over 500,000 copies and transformed Carl Perkins’ career.